LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 inside new objects, categories, and protocols that we create by hand with a text editor or by using the Logtalk built-in predicates.
-Some of the information collected during the analysis and design phases can be integrated into the objects, categories and protocols that we define by using the available entity and predicate documenting directives.
+Some of the information collected during the analysis and design phases can be integrated into the objects, categories, and protocols that we define by using the available entity and predicate documenting directives.

 .. _programming_starting: